 President Mark Becker has been named one of the top 10 most effective and influential college and university presidents in the nation by Great College Values, a website that surveys and analyzes higher education costs and value.

-Georgia State has transformed the former epicenter of the 1996 Summer Olympics and home of the Braves into Georgia State Stadium, a 30,000-seat venue featuring new facilities for athletics, academics and events.
+Georgia State has transformed the former epicenter of the 1996 Summer Olympics and home of the Braves into Center Parc Stadium, a 30,000-seat venue featuring new facilities for athletics, academics and events.
 The project is the largest in university history and includes working with private partners to develop the surrounding area into housing, retail and office space with strong amenities and inclusive design.